ianchanning/awesome-github-alternatives/README.md

 - [sr.ht](https://drewdevault.com/2018/06/05/Should-you-move-to-sr.ht.html) - This is an open source software suite for managing your software development projects.
 Managed instances of our services are provided here for your convenience.
 Registration is currently closed to the public.
 Please reach out to Drew DeVault if you'd like to participate in early development and testing.
 <br>`MIT` `Python`
 - [Gerrit Code Review](https://www.gerritcodereview.com/) - Gerrit provides web based code review and repository management for the Git version control system.
 <br>`Apache-2.0` `Java`
+- [Gitblit](http://gitblit.com/) - Gitblit is an open-source, pure Java stack for managing, viewing, and serving Git repositories.
+It's designed primarily as a tool for small workgroups who want to host centralized repositories.
+<br>`Apache-2.0` `Java`

 ## Hosted